ucaiado/rl_trading/market_gym/envs/README.md

             return reward
 ```

+Regarding `Simulator`, one interesting method is `print_when_paused(self)`.
+If you hit Ctrl + C while running `market_sim/agent.py` the script, it will pause the simulation and print out some information about the current state of the environment and the agent.
+It will ask you if should continue or quit the episode.
+If you choose to quit, it will follow to the next episode.
+To stop the simulation, you should hit ctrl+C twice.

 Finally, the following are the `Environment` methods you should know:

 - reset(self): Reset the environment’s state.
 Prepare to start a new episode.